bchiramani/JavaMiniCompiler/README.md

 # Mini Java Compiler
 The task at hand is to develop a Mini Java Compiler as part of a mini project.
-The specific tasks required for completion can be found at this link: https://www.insat.ucar.tn/GL/4/Compilation/project.

 ## Process